carljmosca/netbeans-macos-bundle/README.md

 I have been running it from the command line during the release candidate period but after putting it into the /Applications folder manually, I though a script might be nice.

 To run it, use the install.sh script.
+The user is prompted for the password because the script includes "sudo's" to gain permission to the /Applications folder.

 ```
 ./install.sh